JeffreySarnoff/SaferIntegers.jl/README.md

 +, -, *, div, rem, fld, mod
 which have become overflow and underflow aware.

-overflow aware integer calculations that just work::  virtuous causation
-less stress ⇢ better rest ⇢ social ease
-                           ⇢ new friends ⇢ less stress

-Many calculations proceed without unsafe action
-Some calcuations proceed avoiding unsafe acts.

-Most calculations proceed safely much of the time.
-Some calculations proceed until there is an unsafe act.
-Some calculations proceed unless there is an unsafe act.

-^  prefer these ^

-Some calcuations proceed
-Some calculations proceed, encountering an incident.

-Some calculations proceed,
-after an incident that

-Most calculations proceed without incident, and when used SafeInts operate as Ints.
-Should a calculation encouter an overflow or underflow,
-    we are alerted and the calculation does proceed without reinitializaiton

-The Int64 and Int32 types can fail at simple arithmetic
+The Int and UInt types can fail at simple arithmetic
-and blithely continue carrying the incorrectness forward.
+and will continue carrying the incorrectness forward.
-The validity of values obtained cannot be ascertained.
+The validity of values obtained is difficult to ascertain.

-##### Jeffrey Sarnoff (2017-10-17T13:22Z {40N47, 73W58})
+Most calculations proceed without incident, and when used SafeInts operate as Ints should a calculation encouter an overflow or underflow,
+    we are alerted and the calculation does not proceed.

 #### Give them a whirl.